 - There are six officials looking after each Kabaddi match.
 The officials comprise of a referee, a scorer, two assistant scorers and two umpires.

 - The duration of the match is two halves of 20 minutes with a half time break of 5 minutes.

 - At the start of a Kabaddi match, there is a coin toss with the winner having the choice as to whether to have the first raid or not.
 In the second half of the match, the team that did not raid first shall begin the second half.

 - To win a point when raiding, the raider must take a breath and run into the opposition’s half and tag one or more members of the opposing team.
 And then return to their own half of the pitch before inhaling again.

 Some More Rules of Kabaddi

 - The team being raided is defending, and the players must prevent the raiders from tagging them and returning back over the halfway line.
-Whilst in defence, a team may score a point by successfully preventing the raider returning to their own half after tagging them.
+Whilst in defense, a team may score a point by successfully preventing the raider from returning to their own half after tagging them.
 Raiders may only be grabbed by their limbs or torso, not by their hair, clothes or anywhere else.
-And defenders are not permitted to cross the centre line.
+And defenders are not permitted to cross the centerline.

 - Each team will take turns in raiding and defending.
 Following halftime, the two teams switch sides of the court.